camsong/You-Dont-Need-jQuery/README.md

 - [1.6](#1.6) <a name='1.6'></a> Closest

-  Return the first matched element by provided selector, traversing from current element to document.
+  Return the first matched element by provided selector, traversing from current element up through its ancestors in the DOM tree.

   ```js
   // jQuery